danwing/cidfi/draft-wing-cidfi.md

-After authorizing that subset of CIDFI-aware network elements, the client makes a new HTTPS connection to each of those CIDFI-aware network elements and validates their certificates.
+After authorizing that subset of CIDFI-aware network elements, the client makes a new HTTPS connection to each of those CIDFI-aware network elements, validates their certificates, and obtains a CIDFI nonce from each network element used in {{participation}}.

 # Client Operation on Each Server Connection